mesosphere/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.executor.gpus</code></td>
   <td><code>0</code></td>
   <td>
-    Set the hard limit on the number of gpus to request for each executor
+    Set the hard limit on the (integer) number of gpus to request for each executor
   </td>
 </tr>
 <tr>